 - Taco/Mexican seasoning

-Get ready to embrace French snacks and/or pay an arm and leg whenever you have a craving and need to visit one of the not-so-cheap American grocery stores or order online.
+Get ready to embrace French snacks and/or pay a premium whenever you have a craving and need to visit one of the American grocery stores or order online.
 But if you do have a little bit of room…

 I don’t even like candy corn that much.
 But do I want my yearly one piece of candy corn while I’m in France?
 Yes, absolutely.
 Bring on all the artificial colors.